Generalizations of Edge Overlap to Weighted and Directed Networks: Methods

 The weighted random graph (WRG) is the weighted counterpart of the canonical \er random graph \cite{Diego}.
-In this case, a network of $n$ nodes is generated by selecting each pair of nodes and carrying out a series of independent Bernoulli trials for each pair with success probability $p$.
-This process is continued until the first failure is encountered, and every success preceding the failure adds a unit weight to the tie.
+In this case, a network of $n$ nodes is generated by selecting each pair of nodes in turn and carrying out a series of independent Bernoulli trials for each pair with success probability $p$.
+This process is continued until the first failure is encountered, and every success preceding the failure results in the addition of a unit weight to the tie.
 Note that if the first Bernoulli trial is a failure, the two nodes will not be connected.
-We can again relate this to the tossing of a coin.
-If the coin lands on heads with probability $p$, the weight associated with an edge is given by the number of heads flipped until the first tails appears, and therefore tie weights are distributed according to the geometric distribution.
-This process is repeated for every distinct pair of nodes in the network.
+We can again relate the graph construction to the tossing of a coin.
+If the coin lands on heads with probability $p$, the weight associated with an edge is given by the number of heads flipped until getting the first tails, and therefore tie weights are distributed according to the geometric distribution.
+This process is repeated independently for every distinct pair of nodes in the network.

 The directed random graph is the directed version of the \er random graph, and it is generated in a very similar manner as its canonical counterpart.
-For two nodes $i$ and $j$, in a network of $n$ nodes, an edge pointing from $i$ to $j$ is created with probability $p$ and, likewise, an edge pointing from $j$ to $i$ is also connected independently with probability $p$ \cite{Erdos, Erdos2, Ballobas}.
-In this case, in the coin analog of the model, we flip a coin twice for each pair of nodes, one flip for each direction.
-This process is repeated for every pair of nodes in the network.
+For two nodes $i$ and $j$ in a network of $n$ nodes, an edge pointing from $i$ to $j$ is created with probability $p$ and, likewise, an edge pointing from $j$ to $i$ is also connected independently with probability $p$ \cite{Erdos, Erdos2, Ballobas}.
+In this case, in the coin analog of the model, we flip a coin twice for each ordered pair (rather than unordered pair) of nodes, one flip for each direction.
+This process is repeated independently for every pair of nodes in the network.
+We note in passing that it appears that one could naturally generalize the \er graph to a weighted and directed network by carrying out the process described for WRG but doing so separately for each ordered pair of nodes.

-\subsection{2.3 \er Overlap}
+\subsection{\er Overlap}